- Written by Dr.Mehmet Demircioglu

 Alopecia means hair loss.
 It is a broad word, not a diagnosis by itself.
 When I hear alopecia, I still need to ask what type of hair loss the patient has, how long it has been progressing, and whether the scalp shows signs of inflammation or scarring.

 Miniaturization means that hair shafts become thinner, weaker, and shorter under the influence of progressive hair loss.
-This is one of the most important words in the glossary.
+It is one of the words I listen for carefully in consultation.
 A patient may still see hair in the mirror, but if much of that hair is miniaturized, the surgical plan must be more cautious.

 Native hair means the hair you still have before surgery.
 It may be strong, weak, miniaturized, or unstable.
 I always think about native hair before I think about transplanted hair, because a result can look good at first and then look thinner later if native hair continues to disappear around it.